-The timing of any future share repurchases, and the ultimate number of shares purchased, will depend on a number of factors, including business and market conditions, the Company's future financial performance and other capital priorities.
-The shares will be acquired in the open market or through private transactions in accordance with the Securities and Exchange Commission requirements.
+During the second quarter of 2022, the Board of Directors increased the remaining outstanding authorization for share repurchases to \$500 million.
+The timing of any future share purchases, and the ultimate number of shares of common stock to be purchased, will depend on a number of factors, including business and market conditions, future financial performance, and other capital priorities.
+The shares will be acquired in the open market or through private transactions in accordance with Securities and Exchange Commission requirements.
 The share repurchase program has no termination date, but may be amended, suspended or discontinued at any time and does not commit the Company to repurchase shares of its common stock.
 The actual number and value of the shares to be purchased will depend on the performance of the Company's stock price and other market conditions.